manybothans/plex-requester-collections/README.md

 If you optionally provide Radarr, Sonarr, and Tautulli connection details in the `.env` file, then the app will also tag items in Radarr/Sonarr with the requester Plex username in the format `requester:plex_username`.
 If Tautulli shows that the requester has fully watched the item, it will also tag the item in Radarr/Sonarr with `requester_watched` (useful for library pruning).
 If Overseerr shows that the media item was available over 6 months ago, and Tautulli shows that the requester last watched the item over 3 months ago and didn't finish, then the tag `stale_request` will be added to the item in Radarr/Sonarr.

+The process will go through once at start, then repeat every 24 hours.
+Make sure the services you're connecting to are already running. ;)

 #### To Do

 -   Get working with Plex Meta Manager.
 -   End goal is to have a Netflix-style recommendation algorithm for my users.
+-   Add support for users who modify requests, or who haven't requested by are actively watching the content.
+-   Add support for removing tags if state changes.
+-   Figure out how to have personalized Plex homescreens, different by user.

 #### Limitations